amellison17/BES-Prov-workshop/README.md

 17:00 Hands-on (III)

 10. More complex examples and future work
      1. `src/example_3.R` illustrates a relatively simple simulation of population growth and demographic transitions.
 Example taken from Gotelli & Ellison ([2002](https://harvardforest.fas.harvard.edu/sites/harvardforest.fas.harvard.edu/files/ellison-pubs/2002/gotelli_and_ellison_2002b.pdf), [2006](https://harvardforest.fas.harvard.edu/sites/harvardforest.fas.harvard.edu/files/ellison-pubs/2006/gotelli_ellison_2006_ecolapp.pdf))
+     2. `src/example_3a.R` illustrates importing remote data, manipulating the data, plotting it, and a simple ANOVA.
+Example taken from Fig. 1 of Wakefield *et al.* ([2005](https://harvardforest.fas.harvard.edu/sites/harvardforest.fas.harvard.edu/files/ellison-pubs/2005/wakefield_etal_2005.pdf)) and data on the Harvard Forest Data Archive, dataset [HF328](https://harvardforest.fas.harvard.edu/exist/apps/datasets/showData.html?id=HF328)
-     2. `src/example_3a.R` is a small script that imports data via a DOI
+     3. `src/example_3b.R` is a small script that imports species-occurrence data from multiple data repositories and plots it.
+Currently works only with a development version of `rdtLite`.
+Hope to update on this at the workshop.